firepear/petrel/README.md

 capablities within programs, Petrel lets you easily add RPC capabilities into your programs with no external message broker.

-Some features:
 - Optimized for programmer time
-- Proven performant in real-world datacenter use
+- A program can embed multiple Petrel servers and/or clients
+- Petrel servers support arbitrarily many concurrent connections
+  - But individual connections are synchronous
+- Supports multiple request styles
-- Supports command-line style requests with automatic tokenization, like ARGV)
+  - Command-line, with automatic tokenization
-- ...Or blob/JSON style request handling (raw payload pass-thru to your code)
+  - Blob/JSON, with raw payload pass-thru
 - Works over Unix domain sockets or TCP
-- Security-conscious design:
+- Security-conscious design
   - TLS support for link security and/or client authentication
   - HMAC support for message verification
   - Message length limits to protect against memory exhaustion, accidental or purposeful
 - No third-party dependencies
-- Passes `golint`, `go vet`, and `go test -race` cleanly
-- A program can embed multiple Petrel servers and/or clients
-- Petrel servers support arbitrarily many concurrent connections
-  - But each connection is synchronous
+- Proven reliable and decently performant in real-world use

+N.B.
+Petrel is pre-v1.0.0 so assume that there will be breaking changes

 ## News